ibm-cloud-docs/hp-virtual-servers/generate_ssh.md

 You must then save the private, and optionally the public key, into separate files by pressing the appropriate buttons (**Save public key**, **Save private key**).
 To reuse the public key saved this way for creating a virtual server, ensure that you use the OpenSSH public key format that is recognized by {{site.data.keyword.hpvs}}.
 {:important}

-To create a virtual server instance with a **PuTTY** public SSH key, you have the following choices:
+To create a virtual server with a **PuTTY** public SSH key, you have the following choices:

 - To create the virtual server directly after the key pair generation, copy the public key from the **Key** box.
 Include the string 'ssh-rsa' at the beginning, but delete the key comment at the end as shown in Figure 2.
-- To create the virtual server instance after the **PuTTY Key Generator** dialog is already closed, you can use the public key from a saved file in the OpenSSH public key format.
+- To create the virtual server after the **PuTTY Key Generator** dialog is already closed, you can use the public key from a saved file in the OpenSSH public key format.

 <img src="image/hpvs_putty_pubkey.gif" alt="SSH key pair from the PuTTY Key Generator ready for use" width="450" style="width: 450px; border-style: none"/>

 *Figure 2.
 SSH key pair from the **PuTTY Key Generator** ready for use*

-## Reusing an OpenSSH key pair for logging-in to a virtual server from **PuTTY**
+## Converting an OpenSSH key pair for logging-in to a virtual server from **PuTTY**
 {: #reusing_ssh_keypair_putty}

-Imagine you have an existing virtual server instance which you want to configure in the **PuTTY Configuration** utility for a convenient log-in to this instance.
-You created this instance using an existing OpenSSH key pair.
-This scenario describes how to reuse the existing OpenSSH private key for a comfortable logging-in to this virtual server from **PuTTY Configuration**.
+Imagine you have an existing virtual server, which you want to configure in the **PuTTY Configuration** utility for a convenient log-in to this server.
+You created this virtual server by using an existing OpenSSH key pair.
+This scenario describes how to convert the existing OpenSSH private key for a comfortable logging-in to this virtual server from **PuTTY Configuration**.
 For this purpose, you learn how to convert the pertaining OpenSSH private key into the  **PuTTY** format.

 <ol>
 <li>Select **Import key** from **Conversions**.
 Browse for and open the existing OpenSSH private key file.